-- 1. New single-family homes with more than 2,000 square feet of Conditioned Floor Area;2 and - 2.
-Teardowns3 and major remodels (additions) of single-family homes that result in over 500 square feet of new space where the new total Conditioned Floor Area is greater than 2,000 square feet.
+- 1. New single residential units with more than 2,000 square feet of Conditioned Floor Area;2 and - 2.
+Additions and teardowns3/rebuilds of single residential units that result in over 500 square feet of added space where the new total Conditioned Floor Area is greater than 2,000 square feet.